One Trick to Solve All N-Sum Problems

 Let’s start with a twoSum problem:

 .
-Assume there is exactly one pair of elements that adds up to target
+You can assume there is only one pair that adds up to target

 .